 Preface

 Denton Colliery (53.44629 -2.11283) was situated on the north side of Stockport Rd (then Stockport Ln) about 240 yards to the east of the hamlet of Burton Nook (53.44509 -2.11545) and ultimately it became the principal coal mine in the townships of Denton and Haughton.
-Additionally, there were several associated coal mines in the vicinity of Burton Nook.
+It was also referred to as Ellis Pit or new Burton Nook Pit.
+The old Burton Nook Pit was probably an 18th century pit situated in the hamlet of Burton Nook which was about 240 yards to the west of Denton Colliery.
+Additionally, there were originally several small coal mines in the vicinity of Burton Nook.
 The proprietors were William Hulton Sr followed by John Fletcher and Jacob Fletcher Fletcher of Peel Hall, Little Hulton, Lancashire, who were Lancashire landowners and coal proprietors.

 Background of the Fletcher family